LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 Visit [HyperExecute Automation Dashboard](https://automation.lambdatest.com/hyperexecute) to check the status of execution

-# Matrix Execution with Playwrite-JS
+# Matrix Execution with Playwright-JS

 Matrix-based test execution is used for running the same tests across different test (or input) combinations.
 The Matrix directive in HyperExecute YAML file is a *key:value* pair where value is an array of strings.